mickidum/forms-api-for-websites/README.md

 # Form API for websites

+## How to use
+Download this repo unzip and rename to 'forms-api' \
+Upload this folder to your hosting(probably to public_html). \
+Follow to steps below.

-two fields must be sent POST to '/forms-api/api/api.php':
+Two fields must be sent POST to '/forms-api/api/api.php':
 1. form_name_id -> "example_contact_form_name"
 2. event_name -> "Example contact form - homepage"